ane/ane.github.io/_posts/2017-03-23-useless-interfaces.md

 a single method.
 If you only need that method, you should depend only on that.
 With a structural type system it is easy to decompose types.
 An alternative is to stack traits, and in languages like Scala this is fairly easy.
-You could as well decompose `Mediator` into `Validator`, `Postponer`, et cetera, ideally interfaces should be fairly homogenous in their purpose: if your abstraction defines methods for reading, keep it separate from writing, and so forth.
+You could as well decompose `Mediator` into `Validator`, `Postponer`, et cetera, ideally interfaces should be fairly homogenous in their purpose: if your interface defines methods for reading, keep that interface separate from the writing interface, and if you need read and write just compose the interfaces together, and so on.

+It also helps if your language is powerful enough to do without excessive DI -- the reason why horrors like Spring exist is that Java simply wasn't expressive enough to do dependency injection the traditional way without setting your hair on fire.
+That, and for some odd reason, people thought writing constructor arguments was so painful it warranted a gigantic framework for it.

 Overall, it's usually a good idea to toy around first with the concrete, and then extract the abstraction.
 Going the other way around is a dangerous swamp.
 It's certainly something I've used to